-Give a tiny introduction to the Drill press.
-Double check that they have their hair tied back.
+Give a tiny introduction to the drill press.
+Double-check that their hair is tied back.

 Drill a piece.

 Emphasize why a drill press is bad and why you can make it automatic with a CNC machine.
 Send them on to the CNC Machine.